Prepare for the Interview

 - Appointment information printed from the Entrant Status Check on the E-DV website

-- DS-260 confirmation page (DV-2016 and DV-2015 Program applicants only).
-You can print this from the Consular Electronic Application Center any time after you complete your DS-260 application.
+- DS-260 confirmation page You can print this from the Consular Electronic Application Center any time after you complete your DS-260 application.

 - Passport(s) valid for six months beyond the intended date of entry into the U.S. for you and each family member applying for a visa.